 Ever since we’re little kids, we are told not to play with two things: fire and electricity.
 People see both as dangerous and harmful.
 And it’s true; they can be.
 However, at the same time, both have the potential to be used in life-changing medical procedures.
 In fact, medicine has begun dipping into them.
 Let’s talk about electricity and Iontophoresis.

 Iontophoresis uses Grade 7 chemistry concepts about electricity and ions to reduce sweating, ultimately changing your life for the better.
 Because if you take a second to think about it, how many times have you kept yourself back because your sweaty palms have embarrassed you?
-How many times you had to buy giant bags just to fill them with tissue paper or blotting paper?
+How many times you had to buy giant bags just to fill them with antiperspirants or blotting paper?